Saturday, April 12, 2008

 Heal turn:

-sc to the 1 sc before the end of row, sc 2tog next sc and sc on the row below, sc in next sc, ch1, turn.
+Row 3: sc to the 1 sc before the end of row, sc 3tog in next sc, side of row and sc on the row below, sc in next sc, ch1, turn.

-Continue until you have worked all the stitches on the heel, you should have 10 sc.
+Continue with row 3 until you have worked all the stitches on the heel, you should have 10 sc.

 Gusset and Foot:

-Add 9 sc along side of the heel, work in established shell pattern along the top of the foot, add 9 sc along the other side of the heal and sc in the 10 sc along top of the heal....so you have 9 shells at the top of the foot and 28 sc for the bottom of foot.
+Add 9 sc along the side of the heel, work in the established shell pattern along the top of the foot, add 9 sc along the other side of the heal and sc in the 10 sc along the top of the heal....so you have 9 shells at the top of the foot and 28 sc for the bottom of the foot.

 Next five rows:

-Sc until two stitches before the shell, sc 2 tog, work the established shell pattern for top of foot, sc 2 tog the next 2 sc after the last shell, continue around in this manner until you have 18 sc on the bottom of the foot.
+Sc until two stitches before the shell, sc 2 tog, work the established shell pattern for the top of the foot, sc 2 tog the next 2 sc after the last shell, and continue around until you have 18 sc on the bottom of the foot.

 Continue working the shell pattern for the top of the foot and 18 sc along the bottom of the foot until you have the desired foot length.